Experience the world’s most authentic & historic courses

 - Multiple direct flights routes from North America

 Popular golf trips in the UK & Ireland

 A golf vacation to the British Isles is like a pilgrimage, taking you back in time to where the game began.
 Originating out of Scotland in the 1400s, where players would attempt to hit a pebble over sand dunes and around tracks using a bent stick, golf officially became a sport when the Gentlemen Golfers of Leith formed the first club and set of 13 rules in 1744.
 The first 18-hole course was constructed at St Andrews in 1764 and the 'Royal & Ancient' was born in 1834, with the first Open Championship played in 1860 at Prestwick.

 Although present-day golf is brimming with sporting superstars from across the globe, playing for unimaginable prize funds and watched by millions of ardent fans, it is the same incredible golf courses (perhaps with a few upgrades along the way!) that they and us amateurs play today.
 It is one of the few sports where amateurs can play on the same hallowed turf as the professionals.

-Explore historic UK & Ireland
+Explore on your golf trip in UK & Ireland

 Explore by map